Eye Movement Desensitization and Reprocessing

 - Where do you feel that image in your body/what physical effect does it produce?

-Clients will be instructed to decide which image best represents each of the targeted events discussed during the first phase.
+Clients will be instructed to decide which image best represents each targeted event discussed during the first phase.
 They will also choose a negative statement that fits that image and a positive statement they wish to replace it with.

 Therapists use the Validity of Cognition (VOC) scale to evaluate how true each of those beliefs are in the present moment.
 They also use the Subjective Units of Disturbance (SUD) scale to rate physical and emotional disturbances caused by that image.
 Ideally, the VOC score should increase from 1 to 7 while the SUD score should decrease from 10 to 0 as treatment continues.